in Renaissance Astrology and Magic

 There are many traditional sources on the 12 Zodiacal constellations, i.e. the 12 signs.
 Here is William Lilly on the 12 Signs from his 1647 Christian Astrology.
 Agrippa devotes a chapter 36 of Book II to the Talismans of the 12 Signs in his Three Books of Occult Philosophy.
 Finally, the great medieval scientist and natural philosopher Albertus Magnus gives us some very interesting Sign & Constellation Talismans from his De Mineralibus.

-Renaissance Astrology also offers fixed star and constellation talismans made according to authentic Renaissance methods, using images from descriptions in traditional sources and cast in sterling silver and bronze at times precisely chosen to be astrologically auspicious, again following strictly our traditional sources.
-Because only a few can be made at a time, supplies are quite limited, here are just some of the fixed star talismans available at Renaissance Astrology.
-Check out our Currently Available Talismans for a complete listing of talismans in stock.
+Renaissance Astrology also offers fixed star and constellation talismans made according to authentic Renaissance methods, using images from descriptions in traditional sources and cast in bronze at times precisely chosen to be astrologically auspicious, again following strictly our traditional sources.
+Renaissance Astrology talismans are not sold to the public but available only through the Inner Circle.

 The complete Astrological Magic Course teaches the full range of traditional astrological magic and astrological talismans and includes complete instructions in the ancient theory and practice of fixed star talismans plus special images to create your own fixed stars talismans.

 In order to do a complete fixed star or constellation talisman election you need to be able to read a horoscope or astrological chart.
 I teach how to do this in my Astrological Magic Course.
-But I also provide easy instructions on how to elect for fixed stars rising or culminating, which is fine for a consecration election, on my Using the USNO website for Fixed Star Elections page.
+But I also provideinstructions on how to use online software to make fixed star elections.

 Here are a number of examples to how elect, i.e. choose astrologically auspicious times, for fixed star talismans, with actual horoscopes for their creation.